red-collar-official/flutter_kore/docs/di.md

 }
 ```

 You can unregister instances with <b>app.instances.unregisterInstance</b> method.
-This is useful when you need sigleton instance but only for some time.
+This is useful when you need singleton instance, but only for some time.
 This way after instance is used you can unregister and dispose it.

 ### Accessing instances with global instances interface

+Instances can be then obtained using <b>app.instances.get<T>()</b>.

-Instance collection ensures that object is initialized before you accessing it
+Instance collection ensures that object is initialized before you accessing it.

-When you trying to get instance from collection instance will be initialized first,
+When you trying to get instance from collection - it will be initialized first,
 then all dependencies of this instance will be initialized, and etc. At the end you will get fully initialized object and every dependency in dependency tree of this object also will be initialized.

 If you want to skip initialization of instance dependencies (for example if you need to just call some method from instance that do not require any of dependencies to be processed) you can pass <b>withoutConnections</b> flag to <b>app.instances.get<T>()</b>.

-Instances can be then obtained using <b>app.instances.get<T>()</b> or <b>getLocalInstance</b> methods.

 If you need to access singleton instance or you need to get object in some
 scope you can use <b>app.instances.get<T>()</b> anywere in code.